 KM: How can students apply for the 1L Hyatt internship?

 AM: The position is posted each year on our online system on Hyatt.com and students must apply through that channel.
-However, if you have interested students, please send me their resumes directly once they see the posting.
+However, if you have interested students, please send me their resumes directly once they have applied for the posting.
 We begin to review resumes in January and February each year and then conduct telephone interviews, followed by in person interviews for the remaining candidates.

-Note from Katelynn: If you are a 1L and interested in an internship with Hyatt, email me and I will pass your resume on to Andrea.
+Note from Katelynn: If you are a 1L and interested in an internship with Hyatt, email me after you apply for the job online through Hyatt’s system and I will pass your resume on to Andrea.

 KM: Can you tell me about your career path and how you ended up at Hyatt?